mathieuancelin/babel-plugin-default-import-checker/readme.md

 Babel 6 plugin to check if your using default imports and namespace imports on local modules that exports default bindings.

+This plugin only work on module transformed with Babel, it won't show any error for imports on `node_modules` modules.

 Usage
 ===============